 There are many misunderstandings about driving, from first applying for your provisional to obtaining your full licence.
-Here are the answers to the most commonly asked questions.

 How do I apply for my provisional licence?